Coronavirus: Trinamool Congress MLA Tamonash Ghosh dies in Kolkata hospital

 Ghosh, a three-time MLA from the Falta Assembly constituency, had tested positive last month.

-Trinamool Congress Tamonash Ghosh, who had tested positive for the coronavirus in May, died at a hospital in West Bengal’s capital Kolkata, PTI reported.
+Trinamool Congress MLA Tamonash Ghosh, who had tested positive for the coronavirus in May, died at a hospital in West Bengal’s capital Kolkata, PTI reported.
 He was 60.

 Ghosh was a three-time MLA from the Falta Assembly constituency in South 24 Parganas district.
 He was admitted to hospital after he tested positive for the infection last month.